About us

 Biomonitoring research in Europe

-• Innovative biomarker samples (i.e. backyard chicken eggs, vegetation, fruit, vegetables, mother milk, sheep wool, wildlife bird eggshells) besides soil, sediment and water, indoor dust, air filter material from schools.
+• A wide range of samples, such as backyard chicken eggs, vegetation, fruit, vegetables, breast milk, sheep’s wool, wild bird eggshells, soil, sediment, water, dust, soot and filter material from primary schools.

-• Innovative bioassays analyses (DR CALUX, PAH CALUX, PFAS CALUX, FITC-T4, EraCALUX) and by conventional chemical analyses (GC-MS, LC-MS/MS).
+• Innovative bioassays analyses (DR CALUX, PAK CALUX, PFAS CALUX, FITC-T4 and EraCALUX).

-• Governmental Dutch health authorities (GGD/RIVM), Frisian provincial enforcement authorities (FUMO) and management of waste industry, Harlingen (REC), in 2014-2017.
+• Dutch governmental health authorities (GGD/RIVM), Frisian provincial enforcement authorities (FUMO) and waste industry management (REC), Harlingen, 2014–2017.

-• The Basel-Rotterdam-Stockholm Convention, Conferences of the Parties (COPs 8 and 9, 2017-2019, www.brsmeas.org) in Geneva, Swiss for improvements of incineration technology, with the aim to lower the POP content of waste incineration emissions.
+• The Basel-Rotterdam-Stockholm Convention Conferences of the Parties (BRS COPs 8 and 9, 2017–2019, www.brsmeas.org), Geneva, Switzerland, to improve incineration technology and reduce the POP content of waste incineration emissions.

-ToxicoWatch is open to participating as an independent participant or observer in technical working groups on POP emissions.
-Ideally with all parties (governments-industry-people) involved to explore and discuss the (technical) possibilities for a non-toxic living environment.
+• ToxicoWatch is open to participating in consultative bodies with relevant parties to discuss the possibilities for a toxin-free living environment.

 Our guiding principles